John Tui

 John Tui (pronounced two-we; born 11 June 1975) is a New Zealand actor of Tongan descent.
 He is known for his roles as Anubis "Doggie" Cruger in Power Rangers S.P.D. and as Daggeron in Power Rangers Mystic Force, both filmed in his native New Zealand.
 He has since transitioned to roles in Hollywood projects such as Hobbs & Shaw and Young Rock.

 Personal life

 Tui was born on 11 June 1975 in Auckland and grew up in Manurewa.
 In 2002, he married Liyah.
-He has four children, including twin sons.
+He has five children, including twin sons.
+His youngest was born the day after his 49th birthday.